fenderle/ddnsd/README.md

+> This is a rewrite using native C++, ldns, pcre and curl

 # ddnsd - A simple DDNS updater
 This is a little tool which helps keeping DDNS records up to date.
 This is not to be confused with the well known Dynamic DNS services like dyn.com or